ShwethaReddymalli/data603-sp22/research-paper/final.md

 **I. Introduction**

-     1.1 What is Big Data and its significance in current world 1.2 Big Data analytics tools
+     1.1 What is Big Data and its significance in the current world 1.2 Big Data analytics tools
      1.3 History of MapReduce
      1.4 History of Apache Spark